In Black Widow, O-T Fagbenle's character is like a flirty Q from James Bond

 Though Black Widow is the biggest film Fagbenle has worked on, his next role might be his biggest.
 He'll portray Barack Obama opposite Viola Davis as Michelle Obama in the upcoming Showtime series The First Lady, due out later this year.
 Aside from exhaustive research and watching numerous documentaries about Obama, Fagbenle also took an offbeat approach to learning more about the former president.

-"I'm trying to make a much more sophisticated take on Obama, then someone who's doing a funny impression, because it's a whole different thing.
+"I'm trying to make a much more sophisticated take on Obama than someone who's doing a funny impression, because it's a whole different thing.
 But really early on when I wanted to get some broad strokes of movement and gesture and voice, I contacted some of his impersonators," said Fagbenle.

 He said that's where he learned about Obama's maracas gesture.
 Over a Zoom video call, Fagbenle acted out the gesture, which involves pretending to hold an invisible maraca.
 To emphasize a point, instead of pointing a finger, Obama "shook an invisible maraca" as he talked.